 statement

-My search for intimacy in nature embodies the desire for connection and the frustration of separation.
+My search for intimacy in the wild embodies the desire for connection and the frustration of separation.

 The work that results holds tensions between presence and absence, exposure and retreat, frailty and strength.